skfit-uni-luebeck/ontoserver-keycloak/README.md

 should add users to the Master realm only if they need to perform management tasks in Keycloak itself.

-The first step is thus to create a new Realm for securing access to Ontoserver.
+<mark>The first step is thus to create a new Realm for securing access to
+Ontoserver.
 When logged-in, the current realm will be shown below the Keycloak logo in the top-right.
 When you hover over the "Master" text, a button "Add realm" will be shown.
-Click it, then enter a suitable name for the new realm, like "Ontoserver" or your project name if you will secure further applications that interact with Ontoserver.
+Click it, then enter a suitable name for the new realm, like "Ontoserver" or your project name if you will secure further applications that interact with Ontoserver.</mark>

 You may want to configure these settings: